nomemory/andreinc-site/_posts/2021-01-20-writing-your-own-linear-algebra-matrix-library-in-c.md

 }
 ```

-The input params `min` and `max` represent the boundaries of the interval in which the random numbers are being generated.
+The input params `min` and `max` represent the interval boundaries in which the random numbers are being generated.

 The `nml_rand_interval(min, max)`, the method responsible for generating the random value, looks like this: